aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.imagevectorization/bezierpathbuilder/maxiterations/_index.md

 ---
 title: BezierPathBuilder.MaxIterations
 second_title: Aspose.SVG for .NET API Reference
-description: BezierPathBuilder property.
+description: BezierPathBuilder MaxIterations property.
 Gets or sets the error threshold.
 This parameter defines number of iteration for least-squares approximation method.
 By default it is 30
 type: docs
 weight: 30
 url: /net/aspose.svg.imagevectorization/bezierpathbuilder/maxiterations/